chevere/docs/components/Controller.md

 ### Controller Parameter

-The [ControllerParameter](Chevere\Components\Controller\ControllerParameter) class is used to create a controller parameter by passing the parameter name and its regex.
-It implements the [ControllerParameterInterface](Chevere\Interfaces\Controller\ControllerParameterInterface).
+The `Chevere\Components\Controller\ControllerParameter` class is used to create a controller parameter by passing the parameter name and its regex.

 ```php
 $regex = new Regex('/^[0-9]+$/');